7 Resume Myths to Stop Believing (Infographic)

 Resume Myths

-With an abundance of resume writing information online today, it can be difficult to distinguish what’s right from wrong.
-To help separate fact and fiction here’s the truth behind some of the more common resume myths.
+Creating that perfect resume is a tough challenge but arguably the most important aspect of your job search.
+With abundant resume writing information online today, it can be difficult to distinguish right from wrong.
+To help separate fact and fiction, here’s the truth behind some of the more common resume myths.

 Resume Myths (Text)